Litigation and Antitrust

 Joseph Ostoyich is co-chair of the firm’s Litigation Department in Washington, D.C.
 He has more than two decades of experience representing some of the world’s leading companies in price fixing, monopolization and the full gamut of antitrust litigation in U.S. courts and in investigations and merger reviews by the Department of Justice, the Federal Trade Commission, the European Commission and government authorities around the world.
 He has represented clients in bet-the-company competitor and class action lawsuits, including more than a dozen different class action clusters in the paper, chemical, foundry, energy, transportation and agricultural commodities industries.

-Mr. Ostoyich recently served as lead trial counsel in an eight week bench trial against the Federal Trade Commission.
-A decision is pending.
-His recent litigation wins include obtaining a zero dollar judgment on behalf of a client facing a multibillion dollar monopolization suit brought by its main rival and winning summary judgment in a price fixing case charging his client with participating in a decade-long conspiracy to fix natural gas prices.
+Additional recent litigation wins include obtaining a zero dollar judgment on behalf of a client facing a multibillion dollar monopolization suit brought by its main rival and winning summary judgment in a price fixing case charging his client with participating in a decade-long conspiracy to fix natural gas prices.
 In both cases, his cross examination of the opposing experts led the courts to exclude their testimony.

-Mr. Ostoyich regularly counsels clients on joint ventures, intellectual property licensing and enforcement, resale price maintenance and price discrimination.
-He frequently speaks at industry conferences and client retreats about antitrust law developments and he has written numerous articles and analyses of the antitrust laws.
-Most recently, he co-authored a chapter on the law and economics of antitrust damages in a leading treatise.
+He is a member of the Antitrust Council of the U.S. Chamber of Commerce and frequently speaks at industry conferences and client retreats about antitrust law developments.
+He has written and edited several dozen articles and analyses of the antitrust laws and, most recently, co-authored a chapter on the law and economics of antitrust damages in a leading treatise.

-- In the Matter of Respondent McWane, Inc. Lead trial counsel for Respondent in two-month “Part 3” trial against the Federal Trade Commission alleging price fixing and monopolization.
+- In the Matter of Respondent McWane, Inc. Lead trial counsel for Respondent in successful two-month “Part 3” trial against the Federal Trade Commission alleging price fixing and monopolization.
 The Commission dismissed six of its seven counts and the remaining count is on appeal.